IBM/kubernetes-logging-and-monitoring/docs/setup/README.md

     ![Access IKS Cluster](images/cloud-shell-session.png)

-1. Execute the CLI commands in the `Access` tab of your IKS cluster (see above) sequentially to connect to your cluster.
+1. Execute the CLI commands listed on the `Access` tab of your IKS cluster details ppage (see above) sequentially to connect to your cluster.

     ```
     $ ibmcloud login -a cloud.ibm.com -r us-south -g Default